dappnode/lido-events/README.md

 ## Overview

-**Description**: This application is a Go-based service designed with hexagonal architecture to manage and interact with Ethereum validators.
+**Description**: This application is a Go-based service designed with hexagonal architecture to manage and interact with Lido Operators.
 It includes the following features:

-- Subscribing to the Ethereum events:
+- Subscribing to the Ethereum events based on the operator IDs loaded in the app
-- Scanning Ethereum events:
+- Scanning Ethereum events based on the operator IDs loaded in the app:
+  - `ExitRequested`: event emitted by the CSFeeDistrbutor SC that indicates whenever a validator requires to exit the CSM pool.
+  - `DistributedLogUpdated`: event emitted by the VEBO SC that indicates whenever a new log is distributed.
+This log contains the performance data of the validators as well as the treshold.
 - Executing validator exits in background when there is a exit request event requested for a validator of the operator ID loaded in the app
 - Fetching and parsing IPFS log CIDs in background to get the validator performance data
 - Sending notifications to user (e.g., via Telegram)